kian-0/TheoryOfComputation/README.md

 List of words

 ## Output:
-XML for JFLAP of a DFA
+XML formated file for JFLAP Used in Finite Automaton

+## How to use:
+* Given a list of words the program will attempt to make a Deterministic Finite Automaton (DFA) of the provided words.
+* Opening JFLAP7.1 Click Finite Automaton and open the output from the program.

 # Project Description
 ## Project: DFA Construction